 - Causation: Establishing a causal connection between the defendant’s breach of duty and the plaintiff’s injuries is crucial.
 In other words, the plaintiff must prove that the defendant’s actions directly led to the harm suffered.

 - Damages: Finally, the plaintiff must demonstrate that they suffered actual damages due to the defendant’s negligence.
 These damages can be economic, such as medical expenses and lost wages, or non-economic, like pain and suffering.

 It’s important to note that California follows the doctrine of comparative negligence.
 This means that even if the plaintiff is partially at fault for the accident that caused their injuries, they can still recover damages.
 However, the compensation they receive will be reduced based on their percentage of fault.
 For example, if a plaintiff is found to be 20% at fault, their damages will be reduced by 20%.

 In California, personal injury claims are subject to a statute of limitations, which sets a deadline for filing a lawsuit.
 Generally, you have two years from the date of the injury to file a personal injury claim.
 If you fail to file within this timeframe, you may lose your right to seek compensation.

 Strong evidence is the backbone of any successful personal injury case.
 To prove negligence, you will need to gather and preserve various types of evidence, including:

 - Eyewitness statements

 Seeking Legal Representation

 Navigating the complexities of a personal injury case and proving negligence can be daunting, especially while recovering from injuries.
-Seeking the assistance of experienced personal injury attorneys like Martinian & Associates Inc. can make a significant difference in the outcome of your case.
+Seeking the assistance of experienced personal injury attorneys like Martinian Lawyers can make a significant difference in the outcome of your case.
 Our skilled team will thoroughly investigate your claim, gather evidence, and build a strong case.